egor-tensin/wireguard-config/README.md

 Security
 --------

-This page only works on the client side - GitHub Pages doesn't allow server-side processing.
+This is a static website, so no server-side processing is happening.
-Nothing really prevents me from sending your keys to an external server using JavaScript, but you can easily verify that it doesn't happen using your browser's debugging tools.
+You can easily verify that your browser doesn't make any requests to any servers using your browser's debugging tools.

 Development
 -----------

-This is a "static" website, generated using [Jekyll].
+This is a static website, generated using [Jekyll].

 Make sure you have Ruby and [Bundler] set up.
 [GNU Make] is used for shortcuts.